 (SEPTEMBER 11TH/ANIMAL HEROES/POLICE DOGS) NEW YORK — Today is the anniversary of that fateful day of terror.
 Not all first responder victims were of the two-legged kind.
 Sirius, a Port Authority Police Department K-9, was killed when the Second Tower collapsed.

-(SEPTEMBER 11TH) NEW YORK — It’s hard to believe that today is the eleven-year anniversary of that fateful day of terror.
-Not all first responder victims were of the two-legged kind.
-Read about how the only police dog killed in the attacks did his job that day, and how he was rightfully honored along with the other fallen heroes.
+Read on to learn more about the only police dog killed in the attacks that day, the grief-stricken partner he left behind, and how this working dog—or perhaps more accurately, canine American—is rightfully honored along with other fallen heroes.
 Rest in peace, Sirius. — Global Animal

 Downtown Express, Ronda Kaysen